magao-x/handbook/handling/electronics_unpacking.rst

 Estimated Time to Complete: 2 hrs

-This document can be downloaded as a PDF: :static:`Electronics Rack Packing at LCO <handling/electronics_unpacking.pdf>`
+This document can be downloaded as a PDF: :static:`Electronics Rack Unpacking at LCO <handling/electronics_unpacking.pdf>`

 Initial Conditions
 ------------------